hucik14/rational-linkages/docs/source/background-math/dualquaternions.rst

 Dual Quaternion Actions
 -----------------------

-The class :class:`.DualQuaternionAction` implements methods for performing actions on points and lines in 3D space.
+The class :class:`.dualQuaternionAction` implements methods for performing actions on points and lines in 3D space.

 An action is transformation of a point or a line by given dual quaternion.
 In case